Nidhiarasu-16/N-Queens-Game-Implementation/README.md

 # N-Queens-Game-Implementation
 Welcome to my repository about the implementation of N Queens Game.
+This repository contains the source code for implementing the game as well as the overall project report of this game from game setup to game implementation.
+Upon further development, the accessible app for the same game will be uploaded here.
+Thank you...